tadam313/blog/_posts/2016-07-03-python-immense-dicts.md

 For a dictionary adapter, I'd certainly use a `defaultdict` which provides you the functionality of the aforementioned `get` method out of the box (just have to specify in the constructor what object should it return) to make it even simpler.
 Moreover, I'll expose some important data as a property using the python property decorator.
 But the choice is yours, as the whole fuss is about to conceal the nasty implementational details, you can do whatever you want under the hood, as long as it provides the expected interface.

-Here is my simple dict adapter:
+Here is my very simple dict adapter:

 {% gist tadam313/d8be41f092be6d8351b1834538e0c168 %}